Balon-Balon Falls: Discovering 3 Secret Waterfalls in Cavinti, Laguna

-I had been staying on the house for months, and after a while I was itching for a nature.
-I was looking for a raw, off-grid adventure and I found out about the three waterfalls.
+I was looking for a raw, off-grid adventure and I found out about these three waterfalls in Cavinti.
 I couldn’t find anything about them online apart from location pins in Google Maps, so I looked for a local guide to take us there.

 I went with Hali, my brother and sister-in-law.
 We drove to Cavinti and then met up with our guide Kuya Eric in Bumbungan Eco-Park at around 7:30AM.
 From there, we drove for a few minutes before parking on the side of the highway where there is a trail that leads to our first waterfall destination: Balon-Balon Falls.

 From the highway, we followed a narrow trail that cuts through the surrounding farm and forest.
 The trail is easy and beginner-friendly.